syncfusion-content/uwp-docs/uwp/Pdf-Viewer/Concepts-and-Features/Working-with-free-text-annotation.md

 ##Customizing the appearance of free text annotations

-You can customize the default values of text color, text size, stroke color, fill color and stroke width of all free text annotations to be added.
+You can customize the default values of text color, text size, stroke color, fill color, and stroke width of all free text annotations to be added.
 This will not affect the already added free text annotations.

 ###Setting the default text color